sims-bit/Milestone_project_two/README.md

 - Windows Desktop- Chrome and Firefox

 #### Deployment
-The site was deployed to Github Pages from its [GitHub Repository](https://github.com/sims-bit/Milestone_project_two.git), the steps are as follows:
+The site was developed using Visual Studio Code and was deployed from Github desktop and to Github Pages from its [GitHub Repository](https://github.com/sims-bit/Milestone_project_two.git), the steps are as follows:
 - Log into Github
 - Navigate to the to the settings tab from the Github repository.
 - From the source dropdown menu select the Main branch and then save.